SebastianStanislawski/SpringBootTTS/README.md

 spring.datasource.username=username
 spring.datasource.password=password
 ```
+## Piper
+Local neural text to speech system needed to be put in '/static/piper' directory.
+Based on this executable, app will convert text to audio file.

 ## TO DO
 Application stores generated .wav file inside `/static/output` directory.
 It would be reasonable to add special table to the database and storage all the previous files along with additional informations (e.g. who created them).